 So why specifically explore the French market, and why now?

-This year is a good time to approach the French market as the current French government is committed to making it easier for foreign businesses to trade in France.
+Furthermore, 2018 is a good time to approach the French market as the current French government is committed to making it easier for foreign businesses to trade in France.
+So we can see, many things are aligned to help British SMEs trade in France: ease of access, new export grants, and a desire for foreign investment..

 In 2018 many things are aligned to help British SMEs trade in France: ease of access, new export grants, and a desire for foreign investment.

 Whether you are looking for clients, resellers or strategic partners to grow your business, France offers a wealth of opportunities across all industry sectors.
-Don’t let Brexit lead you to think that you shouldn’t consider this huge market.
+Don’t let Brexit lead you to think that you shouldn’t consider this huge market, because, in fact, the time is ripe for trading with France.

 The real question is: is there a market for your specific products or services in France and if so why leave it to your competitors?